My fellow pro and hobbyist video editors and geeks alike, our prayers have been heard!

 Unlike another open-source video editor under the name of Shortcut, Olive is unbelievably stable even when a project contains lots of layers, effects, and different media formats.
 I don't want to badmouth Shortcut, but after trying to export something, anything from it three times on two different machines I gave up hope.

 Intuitive (and familiar) interface

-Let's be honest: Olive IS a freeware Premiere.
+Let's be real: Olive IS a freeware Premiere.